 Before I met Wendy, I’d been planning to breastfeed.
-She told me that she never breastfed her children, and they’re just fine, so I now know bottle feeding is right for me too.
+She told me she never breastfed her children, and they’re just fine, so I now know bottle feeding is right for me too.
 Plus, Wendy says too much nursing time spoils the baby, and if there’s one thing Wendy hates, and I think I hate, it’s a spoiled newborn.

 Of course, I don’t let Wendy make all my prenatal decisions.
 That would be crazy.
-I often consult specialists as well, like the woman at my gym who saw me running on the treadmill and told me, “bouncing around that much can’t be good for the baby.”
+I often consult specialists as well, like the woman at my gym who saw me running on the treadmill and told me, “Bouncing around that much can’t be good for the baby.”
 She’s my labor and delivery nurse now, and I couldn’t be more confident in my choice.
 I think her name is Brenda.
-I also consult with a man who goes to my local coffee shop (for decaf tea only ever since Wendy set me straight!) who recommended I didn’t eat the blueberry scone I ordered because he thinks pregnant women should “try to keep their figure.”
+I also consult with a man who goes to my local coffee shop (where I go for decaf tea only, ever since Wendy set me straight), who recommended I not eat the blueberry scone I’d ordered, because he thinks pregnant women should “try to keep their figure.”
 He’s my dietitian.

 I’ve been lucky to have this group, but I’m looking forward to having the baby.
-Once the baby comes, my mother in law is staying with us for a few weeks.
+Once the baby comes, my mother-in-law is staying with us for a few weeks.
 I will let her know I’m open to pediatric advice, in case she doesn’t think to step in.

 Read an interview with the authors over on our Patreon page.